 With all the various aliens coming and going in the space station, Deep Space Nine might represent the best and fullest realization of Roddenberry's embrace of diversity.
 The show allowed us to spend more time with characters of different species, cultures, and ideologies, and those alien cultures received much greater depth because of it.
 We had the devoutly-religious Bajorans, the hyper-capitalistic Ferengi, the lifetime-spanning Trill, and the paranoid Cardassians.
 All these various characters from all these differing cultures, with all their differing (and often-times opposed) ideologies had to interact and work together to solve common problems.

 Best of all, the more serialized nature of the series allowed it to establish a rich, dynamic, and lovable ensemble of recurring guest characters.
 Characters like Ferengi liquidator Brunt and the Grand Nagus provided frequent comic relief with their caricatures of conservative capitalists.
 Jeffrey Combs protrayed Brunt, but he also portrayed other guest characters including the charmingly-conniving Dominion villain Weyoun.
 Combs' was always a highlight of the screen, and he frequently stole the show whenever he was present.
 As the war with the Dominion kicked up, we also saw recurring characters like the noble Klingon General Mortok, and Starfleet admirals such as William Ross.
 We got to see aspects of the darker side of the Federation with recurring appearances from the mysterious Section 31 agent Sloan.
 There were also quirky characters like the recurring holodeck entertainer Vic Fontaine (with his tribute to legendary Las Vegas singer Frank Sinatra).
 Then there's the dispicably-manipulative Kai Winn and her bands of Bajoran clerics.
-But the highlight of the guest cast was perhaps the most dynamic of all Trek villains: Gul Dukat.
+But the highlight of the guest cast was perhaps the most dynamic and Shakespearean of all Trek villains: Gul Dukat.
 His arc is an unpredictable roller coaster ride of highs and lows.
 We hate him at the start, only to have him almost reach redemption and become a tragic and sympathetic character, before finally being pushed completely off the deep end to near-comic-book levels of villainy.
 Dukat is a microcosm of what makes DS9 so great: the fuzzy grayness of its moral and ethical lines, and the depth to which the show will explore those lines.